VilktorK/DummySimpleBlogGenerator/README.md

 # Dummy Simple Blog Generator

 A dummy-simple Python script that makes it very easy to create and maintain a static blog using markdown files.
-Once configured, making a new post is as simple as creating a new markdown file, writing your new post, and running the script.
+Once configured, adding a new post is as simple as creating a new markdown file, writing your new post, and running the script.

 # Features
 - Completely static html design with zero JavaScript